csully220/crewmate/README.md

     frequency - daily, weekly, monthly
     completion - 0

 The "Common" player has unassigned tasks that anyone can do.
-These are viewed by clicking the Common button on the main screen
+These are viewed by clicking the Common button on the main screen.